Azure/PSRule.Rules.Azure/docs/using-templates.md

     For details on both options continue reading.

 !!!
 Tip
-    Linking templates also applies to Bicep modules when you are using `.json` parameter files.
+    Linking templates also applies to Bicep modules when you are using JSON parameter files.

 ### By metadata